Discourse on Comets: Conjecture

-Grassi responded to the Discourse on Comets as if it was propounding a theory about their origin, but Galileo made clear that he was not doing this.
-Rather, as in his Letter to the Grand Duchess Christina four years previously, his purpose was to insist that the burden of proof lay with those who had ideas that did not accord with his own.
+Grassi responded to the Discourse on Comets as if it were propounding a theory about their origin, but Galileo made clear that he was not doing that.
+Rather, as in his Letter to the Grand Duchess Christina four years previously, he was insisting that the burden of proof lay with those who had ideas that did not accord with his own.
 He intended to criticise pedantic thinkers who believed they had easily found a definitive answer to something, disregarding the fact that nature may have many possible ways of producing the same effect.
-He conceded that he knew very little about comets; his point was to expose those who were convinced that they knew the answers.
-The Discourse does not attempt to offer clear proofs of Galileo's conjectures, (unlike his Letters on Sunspots or Discourse on Floating Bodies); instead it focuses on arguments which undermine Grassi's contentions, forcing him to examine the phenomenon of comets more thoroughly and produce more substantial evidence for his argument that they are real.
+He conceded that he knew very little about comets.
+His point was to expose those who were convinced that they knew the answers.
+The Discourse does not attempt to offer clear proofs of Galileo's conjectures, (unlike his Letters on Sunspots or Discourse on Floating Bodies); instead it focuses on arguments that undermine Grassi's contentions, forcing him to examine the phenomenon of comets more thoroughly and produce more substantial evidence for his argument that they are real.